The Paths to Choreography Extraction: Asynchrony

 \section{Asynchrony}

-In this section, we discuss an asynchronous semantics for SP, with which we can express new safe behaviors.
+We now discuss an asynchronous semantics for SP, with which we can express new safe behaviors.
 Most notably, SP can now express asynchronous exchange (Example~\ref{ex:async-mot}).
 We also show a novel choreography primitive that successfully captures this pattern, which cannot be described in previous works on choreographic programming, and extend our algorithm to extract it from networks.

 \smallpar{Asynchronous SP} Asynchronous communication can be added to SP using standard techniques for process calculi.
 In the semantics of networks, we add a FIFO queue for each pair of processes.
 Communications now synchronize with these queues: send actions append a message in the queue of the receiver, and receive actions remove the first message from the queue of the receiver (see~\cite{ourPCstuff} for a formalization in an extension of SP).